maanasir/smu_project_homework/README.md

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
-Load balancing ensures that the application will be highly availability_, in addition to restricting inbound access to the network.
+Load balancing ensures that the application will be highly availability, in addition to restricting inbound access to the network.
 - What aspect of security do load balancers protect?
 What is the advantage of a jump box?
 Load balancers protects the system from DDoS attacks by shifting attack traffic.
 The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.